 Buses to Siem Reap from Bangkok

 The departure time of buses is 1:30, 7:45, and 8:00.
 Travel time is from 8 hours and 30 minutes to 11 hours and 30 minutes.
 The price is $32-43.
 Here is the resource for ticket searching.
 Choose a sleeper bus for the most convenient overnight trip.
-Sleeper buses are usually equipped with berths or soft reclining seats and an onboard toilet, and your ticket may also include other perks like snacks or lunch.
+There are berths or soft reclining seats in sleeper buses and an onboard toilet, and your ticket may also include other perks like snacks or lunch.

 |Transport Name||Route Time||Price|